inclineteam/incognitoconfessions/README.md

 # Incognito-Confessions
-A laravel build by Incline Start-up Agency.
+A laravel test build by Incline Start-up Agency.
 Testing Git and framework functions.

 ## Description